elriot/panda/README.md

 ## Background

-With the birth of three naturally bred giant pandas in Korea, they gained significant popularity, drawing fans from various age groups.
-This project was initiated to create a web app that allows everyone, from children to seniors, to customize their own panda.
+This project was initiated to create a web app that allows everyone, from children to seniors who loves panda, to customize their own panda.

 ## Development Tools